From: David Lynch <dnl1960 at yahoo.com>

 Artemis 1 launch from Titusville Fla.
 Image by David Noel Lynch.

-I was 5th management layer from the top at IBM, and I fully understand the requirements to produce a product that is SAFE, not hazardous.
+I was 5th management layer from the top at IBM, and I fully understand the

 Tax dollars have been wasted by Space-X's so-called "successful" failures.